Read

 GERD

-may come in the form of prescription drugs,
+medications may come in the form of

-non-prescription drugs, home therapy, essential
+prescription drugs, non-prescription drugs, home

-oil therapy, herbal and mineral therapy, honey
+therapy, essential oil therapy, herbal and mineral

-therapy, apple cider vinegar therapy and many
+therapy, honey therapy, apple cider vinegar

-chest pain, persisting sour taste in the mouth),
+symptoms (heartburn, chest pain, persisting sour taste

 prevent complications and to heal esophageal